Non-Compete Agreement Template

 Non-Compete Agreement: What You Really Need to Know

+Once upon a time, non-compete agreements were everywhere, tucked neatly into nearly every employment contract, keeping businesses safe from a little something called "unfair competition."
+But times have changed!
 Now, everyone’s talking about how these agreements can actually slow people down.
 Think about it: blocking someone from switching jobs or starting their own thing?
 Not so great for innovation or the economy.
 No wonder they’ve come under fire, with some even getting banned outright.

 What’s a Non-Compete Agreement, Anyway?